mgjenni/StrikePrice_Calc/README.md

 <h2>Description</h2>
-This is a simple web application built on 6 AWS services.
-The appplication takes in a current stock price and a target percentage (as a decimal) and returns the answer back to the webpage, while storing it in a database on the backend.
+I recently completed a project that allowed me to blend two of my passions: cloud technology and stock trading.
+I developed a web-based calculator that helps determine the optimal strike price for a CALL option, based on the current stock price and a target percentage.
 <br />